mozilla/bug-handling/_policies/regressions.md

 description: Marking-up regressions
 ---

+# Regressions

+For regression bugs in Mozilla-Central, our policy is to tag the bug as a regression, identify the commits which caused the regression, then mark the bugs associated with those commits as causing the regression.

 # What is a regression?

 A regression is a bug (in our scheme a `defect`) introduced by a change set.